-As we did before, we proceed to find average thermodynamic energy $\langle E \rangle$ using Eq.~(\ref{eqn:averagethermodynamicenergy}) and then take its negative to obtain average payoff per player $\langle U \rangle$.
-We don't divide by $2$ since Hamiltonian for DE model concerns with energy of a single spin site, thus,
+As we did before, we find average thermodynamic energy $\langle E \rangle$ using Eq.~(\ref{eqn:averagethermodynamicenergy}) and then take its negative to obtain average payoff per player $\langle U \rangle$.
+We do not divide by $2$ since the Hamiltonian for DE model is concerned with the energy of a single spin site, thus,